izzykle/third_screen_navigator/README.md

-# Navigation between three screens
+# screen navigator

-Flutter project.
+- Navigation between three screens;

-## Changing the text-button, according to the previous position.
+- Changing the text-button, according to the previous position.